-Capital expenditures for the years ended January 31, 2018, 2017, and 2016 were \$15.8 million, \$12.7 million, and \$9.3 million, respectively.
-We expect to continue our increased capital expenditures during the year ending January 31, 2019 as we continue to devote a significant amount of our capital expenditures to improving the architecture and functionality of our proprietary system.
-Costs to improve the architecture of our proprietary system include software engineering services, computer hardware, and personnel and related costs for software engineering.
+Capital expenditures for the years ended January 31, 2019, 2018, and 2017 were \$13.8 million, \$15.8 million, and \$12.7 million, respectively.
+We expect to continue our increased capital expenditures during the year ending January 31, 2020 as we continue to devote a significant amount of our capital expenditures to improving the architecture and functionality of our proprietary system.
+Costs to improve the architecture of our proprietary system include computer hardware, personnel and related costs for software engineering and outsourced software engineering services.
+In addition, we plan to devote further resources to leasehold improvements and furniture and fixtures for our office space.